djalilhebal/blog-neo/content/using-a-private-github-repo-as-a-cmd.md

 Premise:
 Download a private repo
+...

 Sure, we could use GitHub REST API (https://docs.github.com/en/rest).

-Project: Contentless (as in discontented, "not without content")
+Project: Contentless (as in "discontented" and _not_ "without content")

 `contentless/`
 `contentless-data/`